grpcoin/grpcoin/frontend/content/game.md

 inconsistency, all trades are serialized and executed one by one.
 This means if you issue `Trade()` requests in parallel, some will fail.

+### Game Resets

+We are probably going to reset the game (accounts won't be deleted) periodically so that new users have a chance.
+We still have not decided when and how frequently this will happen.
+Stay tuned (**and don't be frustrated when the game resets**).

 [api]: https://github.com/grpcoin/grpcoin/blob/main/api/grpcoin.proto